 Castlevania: Symphony of the Night

-In looking over the history of video games, and not just the Castlevania series specifically, there are many instances where a video game series will hit a point where the old series evolved into a new series, seemingly different from what came before.
-The argument could be made that many franchises drastically changed after a single title (The Legend of Zelda: Ocarina of Time, Metal gear Solid, Final Fantasy VII), with the old way of doing business left behind (never to been seen again, except in compilations and purposeful revisits to specific titles).
-Of course, the moment where that happened in the Castlevania: Symphony of the Night, although that was as much due to the excellence of the title itself the series seeming to flounder in the few non-Metroidvania titles to follow Symphony.
+In looking over the history of video games, and not just the Castlevania series specifically, there are many instances where a video game series is forced to evolving, to become something new to keep up with not only fan expectations but the growing changes in the market as a whole.
+The argument could be made that many franchises drastically changed after a single title (The Legend of Zelda: Ocarina of Time, Metal Gear Solid, Final Fantasy VII, to name a few), with the old way of doing business left behind (never to been seen again, except in compilations and purposeful revisits to specific titles).
+Of course, the moment where that happened in the (classic) Castlevania series can be traced to 1997's seminal work, Castlevania: Symphony of the Night.

-When discussing Symphony of the Night, no commentary would be complete without first pointing out the similarities between it and the Metroid series.
-In Symphony of the Night, Alucard (son of Dracula) arrives at the demon castle after sensing a rise Dracula's dark magic.
-Exploring why, he comes across Death who steals Alucard's equipment, forcing the son of Dracula to explore the castle looking for the powers and arsenal that will aid him in his quest.
+Alucard, son of Dracula, arrives at the demon castle after sensing a rise Dracula's dark magic.
+Exploring why, he comes across Death who steals Alucard's equipment, forcing the son of Dracula to explore the castle looking for the powers, and the arsenal, that will aid him in his quest.

 As Alucard explores the castle, he'll even find and unlock even more stuff to aid him in battle, such as magical spells he can cast (fireballs and blood magic and so forth), and familiars he can summon and level up (such as a bat, a spectral sword, a ghost, a fairy, or a devil).
 There are quite a number of various options and way to navigate the game, it does seem at times like the entire programming group was just sitting around going "oh, and wouldn't it be cool if we added this!"